enpadasi/Ontology-for-Nutritional-Studies/README.md

 - Adoption of BFO ontology as upper level
 - General reformatting of classes and properties
 - Addition/deletion of classes and properties

+V3.0: (12/05/2017)

+- Use of ONTODOG to retrieve mid-upper level classes from OBI ontology
+- Integration of a subset of FOODON ontology

 ## Contact